nanosoftonline/clean-flutter/README.md

 #### TDD

 ##### Use Case: Get All Customers
-Before we create the "Get all customers" use case let's define an interface or contract for it.
-From the flow diagram above, we can see that this class will be used by one or more view models.
+Before we create the "Get all customers" use case implemenation, let's define an interface or contract for it.

 ```dart
 //lib/domain/use_cases/customer/get_all_customers.dart